ArthurBernard/Arthur-CV-LaTeX/README.md

-# LaTeX CV template Arthur
+# LaTeX CV and cover letter template Arthur

 ## Description

 My customizable CV template, `arthur-cv`, allow you to choose color themes, display or not some personal informations (age, address, pictures, etc.) with respect to local convention, define some sections on left bar (skills, etc.), and define some sections in the body (education, experience, etc.) of the CV.

+My cover letter template `arthur-cover-letter` is classical with the same header than the CV template.
+The template allow english (addess and date at right and recipient at left) and french convention (address and date at left, and recipient at right).

 ## Example preview